If you are overwhelmed with pain and grief

-Part of what makes grief so hard for us is how we thought we would react to loss before we experienced it.
+Part of what makes it so difficult for us is how we thought we would react to loss before we experienced it.
 You might believe you’re strong enough to power through it only to find yourself crumpled.
 Or you might expect to be completely overcome by it and then simply be numb instead.
 When our actual emotions defy our expectations, it makes what we’re feeling that much harder.

 In these complicated tangles of emotions, try not to force yourself to feel one way or the other.
 Focus on the things you are feeling.
 If you feel anger, be angry.
 If you’re sad, allow yourself permission to feel the sadness.
 Your pain is hard enough to deal with without adding pressure from within.

 If you need to, set up a daily affirmation to remind yourself of this simple fact: There is no right way to grieve.